bkmo/sdboot-snaps/README.md

 # SD-Boot UKI snapshot creation and automatic boot entries in sd-boot menu for Arch Linux.
 Boot directly into a previous system state if an update breaks your system.
 Snapshots are set to r/w  and will boot without an overlay filesystem. (keep it simple).
-**Writable snapshots if modified will no longer reflect their original state.
+**Writable snapshots if modified will no longer reflect their original state.**
 Read Only snapshots can be configured via sdboot-snaps.conf.
 The RO "overlay" option (writable overlay for / no changes saved to snapshot) rerequires the sd-volatile mkinitcpio hook added.
 The RO "state" option (/var in tmpfs no changes to snapshot) is best for
 OpenSuse btrfs subvol layouts using snapper to rollback.
+The "Arch Way" btrfs subvolume layout is prefered, but it should also work with the "OpenSuse" layout in RW and RO "state" configuration.

  BTRFS Snapshot UKI Manager for systemd-boot (Secure Boot Compatible):
    - creates signed Unified Kernel Images (UKIs) for BTRFS snapshots.